AzanAdnan23/AzanAdnan23/README.md

 * Focused on Finance & Tech Innovation

-* Experienced in smart contract development and Web3 architecture with expertise in DeFi protocols, cross-chain bridges and custom Layer 2 solutions
+* Experienced in smart contract development and Web3 architecture

+* Expertise in DeFi protocols, cross-chain bridges, chaiinlink services, tokenomics and custom Layer 2 solutions

 * Actively exploring zero-knowledge proofs for privacy and scalability in blockchain systems.